thekioskman/mean_reversion_strategies/README.md

 The hurst exponent is a pretty complicated here is an article that covers it pretty well -  https://towardsdatascience.com/introduction-to-the-hurst-exponent-with-code-in-python-4da0414ca52e, and is also where I got the code for calculating the hurst exponent from.

 <br>

 ```
 def get_hurst_exponent(time_series, max_lag):
+    '''
-    """Returns the Hurst Exponent of the time series"""
+    Returns the Hurst Exponent of the time series
+    '''
     lags = range(2, max_lag)